opiator/mnm_prompts/README.md

 ## Password Protection Setup

-The application includes basic password protection to restrict access.
+The application includes **JWT-based password protection** to restrict access with enhanced security.
 To set it up:

 ### 1. Generate a Secure Token
 Run this command to generate a secure token: